LumaPictures/meteor-jquery-select2/README.md

 There are two ways you can bind events to a select2 component.

-1. Provide a selector and use jQuery / Template events ( note all selectors must be unique in the page scope )
+1. Provide a selector and use jQuery / Template events
     * This technique is useful when a selector needs to respond to external changes
+    * NOTE : All selectors must be unique in the page scope

 ```html
 <input type="button" id="destroy-the-world" class="btn" value="KABOOM!">